Relative $K$-theory via 0-cycles in finite characteristic: End of the proof of thm:Main-0

 .4cm

 \emph{Acknowledgments.} The first author would like to thank TIFR, Mumbai for invitation in August 2019.
-The initial parts of this manuscript were worked out when the second author was visiting the Max Planck Institute for Mathematics at Bonn in 2019.
+Parts of this manuscript were worked out when the second author was visiting the Max Planck Institute for Mathematics at Bonn in 2019.
 He thanks the institute for invitation and support.
+The authors would like to thank the referee for pointing out corrections and providing many valuable suggestions to improve the presentation of the manuscript.